MaxDevv/FlashySurf/README.md

 3. Review the explanation to understand the correct approach
 4. The flashcard will automatically close after a short period (longer for incorrect answers to give you time to learn)

-The script tracks your performance over time, helping you identify areas for improvement.
+The extension tracks your performance over time, helping you identify areas for improvement.

+## 🛠️ Configuration

+Click on the FlashySurf icon in your browser toolbar to:
+- Adjust the frequency of flashcard appearances
+- View your performance statistics
+- Access additional settings

 ## 🧠 Learning Approach